seanblanchfield/ha-stats-import/README.md

 # Home Assistant Statistics Backup and Restore

+> *Warning* This script is still under development and has a bug.
+Right now it can successfully import old statistics, but it causes large negative values to appear in the energy dashboard at the point in time where normal statistics start being generated after the backed up data.
+I'm working on it.

 This is a script to import a backup of Home Assistant's long-term statistics into a Home Assistant sqlite3 database.
 This might be useful in the event of the old database being lost.

 ## How to make a backup